Federal Privacy Commissioner on Bill c-27 news release.

 February 19, 2020 - Ron Kruzeniski, Information and Privacy Commissioner

-My office has encountered situations where an individual writes a letter or sends an email requesting information.
-The public body responds that the request is not in the prescribed form.
-The FOIP Regulations do prescribe a form and that form is available on our website here.
+My office has encountered situations where an individual writes a letter or sends an email requesting information to a public body.
+The public body responds that the request is not in the prescribed form and indicates it will not treat it as a formal access to information request.
+The FOIP/LA FOIP Regulations do prescribe a form and that form is available on our website.

-In Review Report 223-2018 regarding the Rural Municipality of Blaine Lake #434, my office has taken the position that if the access request contains all the elements, it should be treated as an access request.
+In Review Report 223-2018 regarding the Rural Municipality of Blaine Lake No.434, my office has taken the position that if the letter or email contains all the elements, it should be treated as an access request.

 Deviations from required form